cinarkaan/JAVA-GAUGE-TEST-INSTAGRAM-PROFILE-/README.md

   <li>*Compare them and then extract difference between</li>
 </ol>

+<p>Those who don't follow you will be found out by automation... </p>

 <p>You can examine the report of this case in the html-report folder</p>

 <img src="1.png" width="400" />